Skip to content

 Soft Restraints and Cuffs

 Beginner bondage typically starts with padded cuffs or fabric restraints that attach to a bed frame, furniture, or each other.
-These are comfortable, adjustable, and release quickly — essential for beginners.
+These are comfortable, adjustable, and release quickly - essential for beginners.
 Velcro or snap-release closures are good choices because they can be undone immediately if needed.
+Fit them to the two-finger rule and check the hands every few minutes.

 Rope Bondage